-Recent developments in asphalt shingle design and configuration have created a new category of shingle: designer roof shingles.
+Recent developments in asphalt shingle design have created a new category of shingle: designer roof shingles.
 Now homeowners have a wide range of options for the look of their new roof.

 Designer roof shingles are a premium choice option for your roof.
 They can look like wood shake, scalloped shake, tile, or other old-world looks that make your house look handsome and well crafted.

 Premium asphalt shingle roofs can now be crafted with roofing systems that offer a 50-year warranty.
 These shingles are made from upgraded materials and are heavier and more robust than standard shingles.

 Getting a quality installation on your 50-year shingle roofing system is important.
 If the company installs the materials incorrectly, you waste a lot of money.
 Many roofs can fail due to poor installation, bad ventilation, and the lack of a proper design for wind or weather.
 If you spend the money on the best materials available, you must find an installer who can install them properly.

 A complete asphalt stone-covered shingle roof system consists of the following: